 How do you Prepare for Same Sex Couple Adoption?

 To prepare for same sex adoption, you will need to get a federal and state finger-print based criminal history record check.
 To get this done, contact your local law enforcement, police, or the sheriff.
 You will also need a TRAILS background check through your local Department of Human Services.
 Then, mail or deliver your fingerprint cards to the Colorado Bureau of Investigation (CBI) and the Federal Bureau of Investigation (FBI).

 How do you Start a Same Sex Parent Adoption?

 You will need to complete paperwork to get your same sex couple adoption process started.
-The forms that you will need along with tips for completing the forms can be found here.
 Keep in mind that if you are planning to adopt more than one child, you will need to complete the paperwork for each.

 Once completed, your paperwork will need to be delivered to the district court in the county where the adoption agency is located or where you live, if you're not using an adoption agency.
 You will also need to turn in your background check results at this time and pay a filing fee.

-What Happens After the Paperwork is Submitted to the Court?
+What Happens After the adoption Paperwork is Submitted to the Court?